ratpack/ratpack/ratpack-manual/README.md

 ## Contributing

-### Documentation
+### Chapters

-The documentation is in Markdown format and is found in `ratpack-manual/src/content/chapters`.
+The chapters are in Markdown format and are found in `ratpack-manual/src/content/chapters`.
 The chapter number is determined by the filename.

-#### Documentation style
+#### Writing style

 If you are contributing documentation please try to stick to the following style guidelines in your markdown.